ASSERT-KTH/sorald/docs/HANDLED_RULES.md

 #### Strings literals should be placed on the left side when checking for equality ([Sonar Rule 1132](https://rules.sonarsource.com/java/RSPEC-1132))

-String comparisons by using `equals` in which the target for the method call is a variable and the argument is a literal are changed by swapping the variable and the literal.
+String comparisons by using `equals` or `equalsIgnoreCase` in which the target for the method call is a variable and the argument is a literal are changed by swapping the variable and the literal.
 This avoids potential null pointer exceptions.

 Example:
 ```diff